 Prerequisites: PTA*H145, PTA*H150, PTA*H155;

-Corequisite: PTA*H251, PTA*H258.
+Corequisites: PTA*H251, PTA*H258.
 This is the second course of a two-course pathology sequence designed to provide the physical therapist assistant student with the knowledge of human pathology of selected body systems including implications for patient management.
 Topics covered include the nervous system diseases and the integumentary system.
 Diagnoses such as CVA, SCI, TBI, amputee, and pediatric development will be covered in detail.
 This is a foundational course as it promotes an understanding of the disease processes, and it guides the student in application and analysis of medical pathology in patient care.
 Emphasis is placed on the relationship of medical presentation signs/symptoms and its implication on physical therapy treatment.
-(Beginning spring 2019)

 PTA*H258 PTA in the Healthcare Arena 2 credits

 Prerequisites: PTA*H145, PTA*H150, PTA*H155 with a grade of “C” or higher.
+Corequisites: PTA*H251, PTA*H255.
 This course develops the student’s ability to apply physical therapy interventions and data collection techniques within the PT’s plan of care in the clinic environment and advances the student’s abilities with communication, professional conduct, and problem solving within the physical therapy clinic.
 PTA in the Healthcare Arena uses the clinical environment as a framework for the application and synthesis of conceptual aspects of the work environment.
 Clinical education experiences are acquired in a weekly part-time integrated clinical experience and integrated into the classroom to illustrate the current health care delivery system's impact on the field of physical therapy and the role of the physical therapist assistant.
-Throughout the semester students will learn to differentiate professional, legal, and ethical standards and analyze how these direct the delivery of patient care.
-(Beginning fall 2019)
+Throughout the semester students will learn to differentiate professional, legal, and ethical standards and analyze how these direct the delivery of patient care

 PTA*H260 Physical Therapy Seminar 2 credits Prerequisites: PTA*H251, PTA*H255 and PTA*H258 with a grade of “C” or higher.
 Corequisite:PTA*H262 and PTA*H265.